EYBlockchain/nightfall_4_CE/doc/nf_4.md

   -F 'certificate_private_key=@blockchain_assets/test_contracts/X509/_certificates/user/user-1.priv_key;type=application/octet-stream'
 ```

 This request will ask the X509 smart contract to validate the passed-in X509 certificate.
 The `client` whose endpoint is called will also generate a signature over its Ethereum address, using the passed-in private key.
 This too will be passed to the X509 contract, and the Ethereum address will be added to the contract's 'allow list' if the signature and certifcate match up.
+Note that this api call will return you the status of the caller's X509 validation onchain.

 #### Value transactions